This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.

 SALA believes that it has an ethical responsibility to promote human rights by showing respect for human rights through its own behaviour, and by sharing this ethos with its customers.

-SALA’s operations are primarily office based, focussed on the provision of financial services.
+SALA’s operations are primarily office based, focused on the provision of financial services.
 The main categories of supply chain activities relating to or supporting the Company’s business activities are as follows:

-In Australia, SALA works with approximately 3000 suppliers, ranging from small businesses to multi-national companies, whilst some IT support is procured from suppliers located in Belgium, Singapore, USA, and UK.
-Of the Company’s suppliers, 250 acciount for more than 90% of its total spend.
+In Australia, SALA works with approximately 2800 suppliers, ranging from small businesses to multi-national companies, whilst some IT support is procured from suppliers located in Belgium, Singapore, USA, and UK.
+Of the Company’s suppliers, 150 account for more than 82% of its total spend.

 SALA takes a collaborative approach to our relationship with our supply chain and encourages transparency by encouraging whistleblowers to report instances of unethical, unlawful or undesirable conduct in accordance with the Whistleblower Policy of SALA.
 Should issues be reported as a result of our due diligence, we will give guidance and support to our suppliers and contractors to help identify and work through an appropriate resolution.